Jennifer F. Reynolds

 ANTH 102: Understanding Other Cultures

-ANTH 210/WGST 210: The Human Life Cycle Across Cultures
+ANTH 210/WGST 210: Human Life Cycles in Different Cultures

 ANTH 273/LING 273: Cross-Cultural Communication